 - Financial dependence on the defendant.
 Victims may have nowhere to go and may not know what to do if the defendant is convicted of the domestic violence charges.
 Victims of domestic violence are often in a disadvantaged place in life and are afraid of what might happen to them without the defendant.

 - Intimidation by the defendant or the defendant’s family\friends.
-This is another big reason why a domestic violence victim might be refusing to testify.
+This is another big reason why a domestic violence victim might refuse to testify.
 The friends or family of the defendant might be taking the defendant’s side and intimidating the victim by showing up at the house or driving by.

 Get In Touch With a Criminal Defense Attorney Today